-As with net zero buildings, there are no results presented from our models here.
-Building owners who retrofit existing residential and commercial building space install better insulation, improved heating and cooling equipment, upgraded management systems, etc. These solutions are accounted for individually.
+Building owners who retrofit existing residential and commercial building space install better insulation, improved heating and cooling equipment, upgraded management systems, etc. These changes are accounted for by other drawdown solutions, so we don’t quantify their greenhouse gas and financial impacts here.
 No retrofit will look exactly the same, making forecasting costs and savings nearly impossible.

 Project Drawdown defines the Building Retrofitting solution as the renovation of building components (including building envelope, appliances, and controls) to include high-efficiency solutions.
 This replaces the conventional practice of retrofitting buildings with conventional solutions.

 Building retrofits can be undertaken in myriad ways, initiated by the building owner, the manager, the tenant, or an external party, and with a suite of different financing models.
 The most suitable measures can also vary considerably, depending on the climate and the building location, shape, and form.
 Most building retrofitting focuses on either passive design measures such as improving the building envelope (e.g., installing better insulation and double-pane window glazing) or active design measures to improve the efficiency of lighting; heating, ventilation, and air conditioning (HVAC); water heating; and plug loads.

 Building retrofitting encompasses several solutions in the Buildings sector that Project Drawdown has modeled individually.
 Building retrofits can involve installing better insulation, energy-efficient glazing, more efficient lighting, heat pumps, and efficient water heating.
 Since these solutions were modeled separately, retrofitting was not modeled in order to avoid double counting.
 Modeling building retrofitting was also impractical, since building retrofits vary greatly depending on the size of the building, its location, the climate where the building is located, and other factors.

 The emissions and financial impacts of building retrofitting are included in individual solutions to avoid double counting.